SanderMertens/flecs/docs/Systems.md

 In some cases however, operations need to be immediately visible to a system.
 A typical example is a system that assigns tasks to resources, like assigning plates to a waiter.
 A system should only assign plates to a waiter that hasn't been assigned any plates yet, but to know which waiters are free, the operation that assigns a plate to a waiter must be immediately visible.

-To accomplish this, systems can be marked with the `no_readonly` flag, which signals that a system should be ran while the world is not in readonly mode.
+To accomplish this, systems can be marked with the `immediate` flag, which signals that a system should be ran while the world is not in readonly mode.
 This causes ECS operations to not get enqueued, and allows the system to directly see the results of operations.
-There are a few limitations to `no_readonly` systems:
+There are a few limitations to `immediate` systems:

-- `no_readonly` systems are always single threaded
+- `immediate` systems are always single threaded
 - operations on the iterated over entity must still be deferred

 The reason for the latter limitation is that allowing for operations on the iterated over entity would cause the system to modify the storage it is iterating, which could cause undefined behavior similar to what you'd see when changing a vector while iterating it.

-The following example shows how to create a `no_readonly` system:
+The following example shows how to create a `immediate` system:
 <div class="flecs-snippet-tabs">
 <ul>
 <li><b class="tab-title">C</b>